cse110-fa21-group14/cse110-fa21-group14/admin/meetings/111921-integration.md

         - Pipeline progress
             - waiting on Ashritha for jsdocs but can continue without it
             - will explain pipeline and codacy, linter so people can understand
+            - formatting comments for functions in a specific way so jsdocs can read it
 ### Business for Today
         - Minor notes
             - Front end doesn't have any button/event listeners set up